University of Oregon

 If you are a non-UO student, you will need to request a Personal Access Code (PAC) here to be able to register for classes.

-8 Week Courses (June 26 – August 18)
+8 Week Courses (June 24 – August 16)

 BI 451/551 INVERTEBRATE ZOOLOGY (8 quarter hour credits)

 An introduction to the diversity of marine invertebrates e.g. all multicellular marine animals, except the vertebrates.
 What they look like (body plans & structure), how they work (functional morphology), where they live, their natural history and behavior (general ecology).
 Lectures will introduce organisms, explain their form & function, and include current views of evolutionary origins and phylogenetic relationships.
 Field trips will explore animals in their habitats and labs will allow careful study of living invertebrates, emphasizing form and function.
 Fulfills Area 2 major requirement.
 Meets 8:00 a.m. – 5:00 p.m.
 Monday, Wednesday and Friday, with early release at 3:30pm for Wednesday seminar.
-Instructor: Josh Lord
+Instructor: Patrick Baker

 Check out this video about the Summer Invertebrate Zoology course at OIMB!
 PDF version